 Apple Crumb Cake

 Crumb Cake with Extra Crumbs

 You’ll notice A LOT of ingredients in the crumb topping.
-Not in the number of ingredients, but in terms of the volume of ingredients like more butter, sugar, and just as much flour as in the cake itself.
+Not in the number of ingredients, but in terms of the volume of ingredients… like more butter, sugar, and just as much flour as in the cake itself.
 Why?
-The crumb topping is the best part of a CRUMB CAKE.
+Because the crumb topping is the BEST PART of a CRUMB CAKE!

 You’re using the same ingredients in the crumb topping as you are in the cake, so it’s an extremely convenient recipe.
-The gang’s all here: granulated sugar, cinnamon, salt, melted butter, and flour, plus brown sugar because it’s not crumb topping without brown sugar. 🙂 Make sure some crumbs stay in larger chunks because those are the best bites.
+The gang’s all here: granulated sugar, cinnamon, salt, melted butter, and flour, plus brown sugar.
+Make sure some crumbles stay in larger chunks because those are the best bites.

-The crumb layer is literally over half the cake and I see zero problem with this!
+The crumb layer is literally half the cake and I see zero problem with this!
+Otherwise, you might as well just make a regular apple cake (also delicious, by the way)!

 Icing Options

-This apple crumb cake truly doesn’t need an accessory on top, but if the opportunity for sweet maple icing presents itself, we’d be fools to say no!
-Here are some icing options:
+This apple crumb cake truly doesn’t need anything on top, but if the opportunity for sweet maple icing presents itself, we’d be fools to say no. Here are some wonderful icing options for this cake:

+Apple Crumb Cake